Maki-science/easyCHAMP/README.md

 If there are any issues or wishes for changes, you can send me a mail to info@maki-science.org or open an issue here on github (https://github.com/Maki-science/evalPurency/issues).

+  - If an error occurs or you get different results, each time the function runs, make sure that you have only the files in the respective folder that should be processed.
+If you re-run the function, you will have the previously created files there, so you need to delete them first, and then run the function again.
+  - Make sure you considered all points before where a *WARNING* was provided.

 ## Citation
 To cite evalPurency in publications use:

-Marvin Kiene (2022). evalPurency: Automated Evaluation of Purency Data.
-R package version 1.1.1.0002. https://github.com/Maki-science/evalPurency
+Marvin Kiene, Eva Vizsolyi Cseperke, Martin Löder and Christian Laforsch (2023). evalPurency: Automated Evaluation of Purency Data.
+R package version 1.2.4.9004. https://github.com/Maki-science/evalPurency